 The Bosch Security Systems D9131A Parallel Printer Interface Module is a four-wire powered device used to connect a standard parallel printer to a control panel.
-The D7212GV2 can supervise one printer.
+D9412GV2 can supervise three printers and D7412GV2 can supervise one printer.
 A separate D9131A Parallel Printer Interface Module is necessary for each printer.
 The D9131A connects to the printer using a standard parallel printer cable.